ne1up/ne1up/README.md

 - `referrerpolicy`
 - `sandbox`

-## Developing Chitchatter
+## Developing ne1up

 > [!IMPORTANT]
-> Presently Chitchatter can only be developed on \*NIX systems such as Linux and macOS.
+> Presently ne1up can only be developed on \*NIX systems such as Linux and macOS.
 If you are using Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to set up a Linux environment.

-To make changes to Chitchatter, clone the source code from GitHub.
+To make changes to ne1up, clone the source code from GitHub.
 Ensure you have [Node and NPM](https://nodejs.org) installed.
 Then in the project directory, run:

 ```
 npm install